gameqa/docs/Localize/oreos.md

 # Oreos 🍪

-Don't forget to eat some oreos.
+Don't forget to eat some Oreos.

 They can be thins, double stuff, or any other kind of Oreos.
-But don't forget to eat an Oreo.
+But don't forget to eat at least one Oreo.